lonycell/grafana.v7/docs/sources/manage-users/add-or-remove-user-from-team.md

 # Add or remove a user from a team

-This page explains how to add or remove users from teams in Grafana.
+This page explains how to add or remove users from teams in ThingSPIN.

 ## Add a user to a team